-- 1. $\underbrace{\text{General}}{\text{employee}}$ : Sick leave shall be allowed to an eligible - a. in the case of actual sickness of the employee or for medical, dental or eye examination or treatment for which arrangements cannot be made outside of working hours; and - b. when the employee is required to care for a sick or injured spouse, child, or member of the immediate family.
+- 1. $\underline{\underline{\text{General}}}.$ Sick leave shall be allowed to an eligible $\underline{\underline{\text{employee}}}:$ - a. in the case of actual sickness of the employee or for medical, dental or eye examination or treatment for which arrangements cannot be made outside of working hours; and - b. when the employee is required to care for a sick or injured spouse, child, or member of the immediate family.
 The employee shall report the illness prior to his or her scheduled work time if possible.
-If not, the employee shall see that the illness is reported within 30 minutes after the time he or she is scheduled to have reported for work. - 2.
-Eligibility.
-Those employees entitled to earn annual leave shall also be eligible to earn sick leave.
-Employees will not be paid for sick leave taken during he initial probation period of employment. - 3.
-Rate of Leave Accrual.
-Full-time employees begin to accrue sick leave immediately upon employment at the rate of one day (hours per day determined by each department's regularly scheduled day) per month. - 4.
-Certification by Physician. - A. A note signed by a licensed medical provider is required when an employee is absent from work for more than a three-day period.
-A medical certificate signed by a licensed physician may be required at any time by a department head to substantiate a request for sick leave. - B. The note shall only communicate that the employee visited with the medical professional on a particular date without any reference to the medical condition or ailment giving rise to the visit with the medical professional. - C. Employees are responsible for ensuring that any information concerning diagnosis or medical condition appearing in the note is redacted before it is submitted to the county.
+If not, the employee shall see that the illness is reported within 30 minutes after the time he or she is scheduled to have reported for work.
+To the extent the sick leave is taken concurrent with FMLA leave, the notification provisions of the FMLA shall apply.

-Comment [17]: If the county wants to switch to PTO, this entire policy will be unnecessary.
+Comment [22]: If the county wants to switch to PTO, this entire policy will be unnecessary.